Pycter logo Pycter

 Pycter is a photo sharing and synchronization application designed with privacy as a core principle.

-Pycter allows users to store and share photos across devices and with other people using end-to-end encryption (E2EE).
-This means that photos and associated metadata are encrypted on the user's device before transmission and cannot be accessed by Pycter or its servers.
+Pycter allows users to store and share photos across devices and with other people.
+Photos and their metadata are encrypted on your device before they are transmitted, and remain encrypted on our servers.

 This Privacy Policy explains how personal data is collected, used, stored, and protected when you use: